orangecoding/fredy/README.md

 [![Build Status](https://travis-ci.org/orangecoding/fredy.svg?branch=master)](https://travis-ci.org/orangecoding/fredy)

-Searching an apartment in Germany can be quite frustrating.
-Not any longer as Fredy will take over and only notifies you once new listings have been found that matches your requirements.
+Searching an apartment in Germany can be a frustrating task.
+Not any longer though, as _Fredy_ will take over and will only notify you once new listings have been found that match your requirements.

-_Fredy_ scrapes multiple services (Immonet, Immowelt etc.) and send new listings to you once they appear.
+_Fredy_ scrapes multiple services (Immonet, Immowelt etc.) and send new listings to you once they become available.
 The list of available services can easily be extended.
-For your convenience, a ui helps you to configure your search jobs.
+For your convenience, _Fredy_ has a UI to help you configure your search jobs.

-If _Fredy_ found matching results, it will send them to you via Slack, Email, Telegram etc. (More adapter possible.)
-As _Fredy_ will store the listings it has found, new results will not be sent twice (and as a side-effect, _Fredy_ can show some statistics..).
-Furthermore, _Fredy_ checks duplicates per scraping so that the same listings are not being sent when posted on various platforms.
-(Happens more often than one might think)
+If _Fredy_ finds matching results, it will send them to you via Slack, Email, Telegram etc. (More adapters can be configured.)
+As _Fredy_ stores the listings it has found, new results will not be sent to you twice (and as a side-effect, _Fredy_ can show some statistics).
+Furthermore, _Fredy_ checks duplicates per scraping so that the same listings are not being sent twice or more when posted on various platforms (which happens more often than one might think).

 ## Usage

-- Make sure to use NodeJs 12 and above
+- Make sure to use Node.js 12 or above
-- Run the following commands
+- Run the following commands:
 ```ssh
 yarn (or npm install)
 yarn run prod
 yarn run start
 ```
 _Fredy_ will start with the default port, set to `9998`.
-You can access _Fredy_ by opening a browser `http://localhost:9998`.
-The default login is `admin` both for username and password.
-(You should change the password asap when you plan to run Fredy on your server.)
+You can access _Fredy_ by opening your browser at `http://localhost:9998`.
+The default login is `admin`, both for username and password.
+You should change the password as soon as possible when you plan to run Fredy on a server.

 <p align="center">
   <img alt="Job Configuration" src="https://github.com/orangecoding/fredy/blob/master/doc/screenshot__1.png" width="30%">